 As you're writing your research paper, information for your in-text citations will be readily available.
 Then once you've completed your research paper, you can delete your notes notes and transform the document into your References list.

 This guide itself is our first recommendation for learning how to use APA Style.
+We also have a PowerPoint with notes that goes into detail on using APA.
 Moving on from there, we'd recommend that you check out the APA Publication Manual or the APA Style Online.
 Finally, many people find the Purdue OWL to be a helpful resource.